 We do not expect any other items on the agenda because the deadlines for stockholder proposals and notices to present business at the annual meeting, including, without limitation, director nominations, have already passed.
-Nonetheless, in case there is any unforeseen need, the accompanying proxy gives discretionary authority to the persons named in the proxy with respect to other matters that might be brought before the meeting.
-Those persons intend to vote the proxy as to such matters in accordance with their best judgment.
+Nonetheless, in case there is an unforeseen matter or item of business to be presented or acted upon at the annual meeting, the accompanying proxy gives discretionary authority to the persons named in the proxy to vote the proxy as to such matters or items of business in accordance with their best judgment.